 We bought our solid shampoo bars from Lush – and they smell & look gorgeous and have so far have been an easy swap for our household of two adults and four children.
 Seanik (blue) was recommended to me by a friend.
 These are some of the other shampoo bars that came highly recommended and I would love to try.

-Shampoo Bar – available directly from Emmas Soap <Fairtrade, Vegan, Palm Oil Free, Paraben Free & SLS Free>
+Friendly Soap Natural Shampoo Bar – Lavender & Tea Tree <Vegan, Palm Oil Free, Paraben Free & SLS Free>

 The eco-friendly choice

 Shampoo bars are a brilliant alternative to traditional liquid shampoo.
 They are smaller and lighter, which means less packaging and transport costs.
-Taking up less space means they are ideal for travelling ( just make sure you store in a waterproof container, (like this tin), and that they completely dry before popping them in).
-They contain fewer chemicals because they dont need the preservatives or emulsifiers like traditional shampoo, and they come packaged in eco-friendly cardboard instead of plastic, which is a fantastic choice for the environment too!
-Whats not to love?
+Taking up less space means they are ideal for traveling ( just make sure you store in a waterproof container, (like this tin), and that they completely dry before popping them in).
+They contain fewer chemicals because they don’t need the preservatives or emulsifiers like traditional shampoo, and they come packaged in eco-friendly cardboard instead of plastic, which is a fantastic choice for the environment too!
+What’s not to love?